Money Expert > Car Insurance > Car insurance for high risk drivers

 • Your occupation is considered to be high risk, whether this is due to being a shift worker or spending more time on the road in your profession

-What convictions make me a high risk driver?
+Does having driving convictions make me a high risk driver?

-You’ll also be deemed high risk if you’re found to be driving without insurance or under the influence of alcohol or drugs – these are the more serious offences that can lead to your licence being revoked.
+You'll also be deemed high risk if you're found to be driving without insurance or under the influence of alcohol or drugs – these are much more serious offences that can lead to your licence being revoked.
 In this event, you may even find you need to get specialised convicted drivers insurance.

 If you have any of the convictions listed above, you'll likely face significantly higher car insurance premiums.